 Google Search Console will report your AMP pages surfacing in the Google Discover results.

 You can use your Google Analytics data to measure the behaviour of users interacting with your AMP pages.
-Google have written a guide here.
+Google has written a guide here.

 Limitations of AMP